 If an angry animal is charging you, you want to stop it as far away from you as possible, within reason (I mean, you want to be able to hit the thing).

 The number one thing to remember here is that using hollow points as we recommend on two-legged predators is not the best idea.
 You don't want to use hollow points against a bear because, while they might work, they don't penetrate deep enough into the animal-like ball ammo does, and preferably hard cast.

 Don't get me wrong, here.
 If my only options were to shoot the bear with the 13 hollow points in my 365XL or poke it with my walking stick, I'd take my chance with the gun.

-But what if you have to defend yourself against a human OR a bear in the woods?
+However, what if you have to defend yourself against a human OR a bear in the woods?

 If you're more likely to encounter one over the other, carry the one you think will work best.

 Other people I know will alternate rounds.
-The first shot will be a hollow point, the next will be a hard cast, so on and so forth.
+The first shot will be a hollow point, and the next will be a hard cast, so on and so forth.